RestrictSources

 public void getAllowed(callcoreio.RestrictSources.Context context) {

-List<SourceProfileAccess__mdt> rules = [
+List<WorkspaceAccess__mdt> rules = [

-SELECT SourceRoute__c
+SELECT Subdomain__c

-FROM SourceProfileAccess__mdt
+FROM WorkspaceAccess__mdt

-WHERE ProfileId__c = :profileId
+WHERE ProfileId__c = :UserInfo.getProfileId()

 ];